Saved

 Los Angeles City Mayor Bass’ Executive Directive 1 (ED 1) was established in late 2022 to streamline 100% affordable housing production throughout L.A.
 Now, it is in the process of being codified the Affordable Housing Streamlining Ordinance.

-Without some guardrails in place, however, this well-intended policy could irreparably damage L.A.’s older and historic neighborhoods, notably within historic preservation overlay zones (HPOZ) and National Register historic districts, as well as eligible historic neighborhoods with high concentrations of existing multi-family housing.
+Now with guardrails in place, this well-intended policy helps support L.A.’s older and historic neighborhoods, notably within historic preservation overlay zones (HPOZ) and National Register historic districts, as well as eligible historic neighborhoods with high concentrations of existing multi-family housing.
 L.A.’s older and historic neighborhoods have highs concentration of existing affordable housing, known as naturally occurring affordable housing (NOAH).

-The Conservancy supports the creation of 100% affordable housing and streamlining, but ED 1, as currently envisioned, will displace existing residents of NOAH housing and adversely impact HPOZs and National Register historic districts.
+The Conservancy supports the creation of 100% affordable housing and streamlining, but ED 1, as previously envisioned, would have displaced existing residents of NOAH housing and adversely impacted HPOZs and National Register historic districts.

 About This Issue